osg-htc/dHTC-Campus-Workshop-2021/index.md

 ---
 layout: workshop      # DON'T CHANGE THIS.
 carpentry: "cp"    # what kind of Carpentry (must be either "lc" or "dc" or "swc").
-venue: "Using and Facilitating the Use of dHTC and OSG"        # brief name of host site without address (e.g., "Euphoric State University")
+venue: "Using and Facilitating the Use of dHTC and the OSG"        # brief name of host site without address (e.g., "Euphoric State University")
 address: "online"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria")
 country: "us"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes)
 language: "en"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)